sravani-jakkula/GDP-Project/README2.md

 Able to add asset component of admin dashboard screen.
 Able to pass json object from front end to the back end.
 Admin functionality changes completed.

+### User functionality
+Student should be restricted to checkout only two electronics and must checkout only one from each category.
+Faculty can check out any number of assets they need along with dusters,markes,hdmi etc..